gaehlerm/SoftwareEngineering/README.md

 Coming up with your own names is everything but easy.
 Especially new programmers really struggle finding good names.
 There are just too many possibilities how you can name an object.
 But there are some rules you can follow and at least some of the names are quite easy to find.
 Meanwhile for other variables even experienced programmers have to take a deep think.
 In fact, naming takes up a quite big fraction of our programming time.
 We do it very often and there is often no obvious solution, there might be only some vague recommendations.
 Or as Michael Feathers put it in his book "Working Effectively with Legacy Code":

-“When naming a class, think about the methods that will eventually reside in.
+"When naming a class, think about the methods that will eventually reside in.
 The name should be good, but it doesn’t have to be perfect."
 Feathers p.340

 Here are some rules to follow when naming things: